-All students are responsible for taking scheduled examinations as part of the course requirements.
-It is the responsibility of the student to contact the lead teacher for any of the following reasons.
+It is the responsibility of the student to contact the lead teacher for any of the following reasons:

-Missed Exam Due to Illness
+Missed Examination Due to Illness

 If an examination is missed because of illness, the student is required to contact the lead teacher before the scheduled start of the examination.
-The student then has twenty-four (24) hours (excluding weekends and holidays) to take the examination upon return from illness.
+The student then has 24 hours (excluding weekends and holidays) to take the examination upon return from illness.
 This period of time may be extended at the discretion of the course faculty.
-If the student fails to make up the examination and/or fails to contact the lead teacher regarding the scheduled make up examination, the student may receive a failing grade for the designated exam and may consequently fail the course.
+If the student fails to make up the examination and/or fails to contact the lead teacher regarding the scheduled make-up examination, the student will receive a zero grade for the designated examination and may consequently fail the course.